JRC1995/ZeroPromptSearch/readme.md

 1. Add the model name in ```argparser.py``` for the ```model``` option.
 2. Add a prompt template for that specific model name in ```prompt.py``` (see examples in the end of the code file) (optional; there is a default prompt but probably wouldn't be optimal).
-3. Associate the model name (the one you defined in the argparser) with a checkpoint path in ```model.py``` (see the constructor of generator class in that file for examples).
+3. Associate the model name (the one you defined in the argparser.py) with a checkpoint path in ```model.py``` (see the constructor of generator class in that file for examples).

 ### Run